Bostrychus expatria: Conservation

-In 1996, the World Conservation Monitoring Centre assessed the fauna of Lake Manguao and B. expatria (as Boroda expatria) was classified as VULNERABLE.
-As B. expatria has one known population in a single freshwater lake, its fate is inextricably tied to its home lake's.
+In 1996, the World Conservation Monitoring Centre assessed the fauna of Lake Manguao and B. expatria (as Boroda expatria) was classified as Vulnerable.
+A further assessment on 7 September 2020 revised this to Critically Endangered.
+As B. expatria has one known population in a single freshwater lake, its fate is inextricably tied to that of its home lake.
 The fish population is extremely vulnerable to anthropogenic disturbance such as pollution and overfishing, and a slight disturbance to the balance of the lake could send the species to extinction.
 In theory, the entire island of Palawan has been declared a wildlife preserve which should ensure the survival of the species, but wildlife laws are rarely enforced or followed in the country.

 Tilapia, a fish known for disrupting and destroying the natural balance of the ecosystems it invades, was introduced into the lake in 1992.
 The presence of this voracious species may drive B. expatria into extinction.

 Etymology and taxonomic history

 The species name, expatria was originally chosen by Herre to describe the fish as an expatriate.

 Bostrychus expatria was originally described by Herre as Boroda expatria.
 Boroda was derived from the Visayan word borod, which was used by the natives of the lake to refer to goby-like fishes.
-The name remained until 1997 when it was redesignated into the genus Bostrychus (as Bostrychus expatria) by Eschmeyer.
+The name remained until 2021 when it was listed in the genus Bostrychus (as Bostrychus expatria) and so featured in Eschmeyer's Catalog of Fishes.